sofwerx/multiarch-qemu-user-static/SOFWERX.md

 3. Build the `sofwerx/qemu-user-static:ppc64le-{arch}` docker images:

     ./update.sh

+The `.travis.yml` build and push should work as well.

 Now things are ready for the distribution specific multiarch repos (ubuntu, debian, centos, etc).